 Nobody likes to be set up to fail.
 Most people genuinely want to do their jobs well.
 So, it is important to make sure that workers have the equipment that they need to do so.

 It is also a good idea to invest in your staff.
 Provide them with training that equips them with skills they can use in the future, as well as the knowledge they need to be able to do their current job well.
+You may wish to look into seeing if your company is able to qualify and make a claim for ERC credit, for retaining your employees during recent events concerning partial or total shutdown.

 Develop Core Values to Keep Things on Track